RufusWhelan/Computing-1.3/README.md

-# DicActivities are in this folder
+# 1.3Activities are in this folder